Getting on the NDIS grid

-How the project is supporting people with disability
+How the project supported people with disability

-We are working with people in small group conversations and fun and interactive ways to learn about the NDIS, what’s in it for them and tips and resources on how they can prepare for and access the scheme.
+The project worked with people in small group conversations and fun and interactive ways to learn about the NDIS, what’s in it for them and tips and resources on how they can prepare for and access the scheme.
 Click here for more information.

-How the project supports organisations
+How the project supported organisations